bluesky/ophyd-async/docs/developer/explanations/decisions/0002-switched-to-pip-skeleton.rst

 Context
 -------

-We should use the following `pip-skeleton <https://github.com/bluesky/ophyd-async>`_.
+We should use the following `python_copier_template <https://github.com/DiamondLightSource/python_copier_template>`_.
-The skeleton will ensure consistency in developer environments and package management.
+The template will ensure consistency in developer environments and package management.

 Decision